DLR-RM/stable-baselines3/docs/modules/ppo.rst

 .. note::

-  PPO contains several modifications from the original algorithm not documented by OpenAI: advantages are normalized and value function can be also clipped .
+  PPO contains several modifications from the original algorithm not documented by OpenAI: advantages are normalized and value function can be also clipped.

 Notes